Out of billions of people on this planet, is there no one else?:

 My employee, Mason, keeps calling in sick and never comes to work prepared.

 Let’s face it.
-Sometimes, you have to make choices that you don’t know how to make.
+Sometimes, you have to make decisions that you do not know how to make.
 Still, you have to do something!
-Being in control means that you make good choices.
-You make choices every day, like in order to get physically stronger you lift weights and by making good choices every day you get stronger.
+Being in control means that you make good decisions.
+You make decisions every day, like in order to get physically stronger you lift weights and by making good decsions every day you get stronger.
 The momentary pain is forgotten over time.
 That is key to remember, so one more time--the momentary pain is forgotten over time.
 In fact when you make good decisions, many problems will be solved.
 Most times this will require asking a series of Whys.

 Use a chart or a long term calendar to mark when you will earn an reward.
 Then share your success with family, friends, and co-workers.
 For example, go some place fun with friends and family for earning good grades.
 Do the same even for things such as eating well, dating well, and choosing good friends.
 Keeping these things in perspective is healthy.
 Avoiding wishful thinking, group think, and being overly optimistic are part of maintaining a healthy perspective.
 Billions of people on the planet, limited time, and billions of possibilities make good choice making an important skill.